jasonkneen/copilot-mcp/README.md

 - View and manage MCP servers in a dedicated view
 - Use MCP tools in GitHub Copilot Chat
 - Expose MCP tools to other clients through an SSE endpoint
+- View server instances in a seperate panel

 ## Getting Started